Coexistence: Coexistence in Islam

 Over the course of Islamic history there were several examples of religious coexistence under Muslim rule including during the reign of the Muslims in Al-Andalus where Muslims, Jews, and Christians alongside other religious groups lived together.
 Similarly, during the rule of the Ottoman Empire, non-Muslims were able to live under their own jurisdiction through a system known as the Millet where they would be given a significant amount of autonomy within their own communities and would not be subject to Islamic law.

 Coexistence in Buddhism

-Buddhism advocates living the Middle Way, where one limits there biases and avoids excluding others.
+Buddhism advocates living the Middle Way, where one limits their biases and avoids excluding others.
 Through the Middle Way, Buddhism advocates that we cannot survive without others and that one should thus work to make positive relations with others.
 Buddhism also speaks of seeking harmony between self and other and avoiding confrontation by developing peaceful relations between different communities.